uday-rayala/asyncio-talk/presentation/2_asyncio.md

 asyncio is a **cooperative concurrency framework** was written to address the need for fast **single-threaded** programs that don't waste CPU time on I/O bound tasks.

-Runs in a single thread, single process.

 Rapid development from 3.4 to 3.7. (make sure you see the latest version documentation and tutorials)

-## Coroutines with async/await

-- Coroutines are a kind of concurrent programming that works collaboratively.
-- async Coroutines are cooperative unlike python threads which are preemptive.
+- Coroutines are cooperative unlike python threads which are preemptive.
 - Each coroutine is a line of execution that can suspend its control of the program to allow another coroutine to run.

-- This is particularly useful when a coroutine is waiting for something like a network request to complete.
+## async/await
+- async/await is python's api interface to define coroutines. asyncio is the framework which uses those definitions to provide a concurrency.

 ```python
 import asyncio